VallieTracy/Interview-Practice-Script/README.md

 ## Clone and Run the Repo:
 1. Clone to your desktop
-2. Install Flask with the command `pip install Flask`
+2. Install Flask with the command `pip install Flask` if you don't already have it installed in your virtual environment
+3. Go into the